 - a degree in Geology, or 24 units of equivalent upper-division coursework in Geology which must have been passed with a grade of "C-" or better and includes:

-Course List Code Title Units GEOL 10 Physical Geology 3 GEOL 10L Physical Geology Lab 1 GEOL 100 Mineralogy 4 GEOL 102 Igneous and Metamorphic Petrology 4 GEOL 103 Sedimentology/Stratigraphy 4 GEOL 110A Structural Geology and Tectonics 4 GEOL 111A Field Geology 2 GEOL 111B Field Techniques 2 Total Units 24
+Course List Code Title Units GEOL 10 Physical Geology 3 GEOL 10L Physical Geology Lab 1 GEOL 100 Earth Materials - Rocks and Minerals 4 GEOL 102 Igneous and Metamorphic Petrology 4 GEOL 103 Sedimentology/Stratigraphy 4 GEOL 110A Structural Geology and Tectonics 4 GEOL 111A Field Geology 2 GEOL 111B Field Techniques 2 Total Units 24

-- a minimum 2.75 GPA in all Geology, Chemistry, Math and Physics courses, and a minimum 3.0 GPA in upper division Geology courses;
+- a minimum 3.0 GPA in upper division Geology courses;

 - three letters of recommendation from persons familiar with your academic record and professional capabilities, sent directly to the Department;

-- a brief statement of interest, faculty sponsorship, area of specialty and long-term goals;
+- a brief statement of interest, faculty sponsorship (for the thesis-based option), area of specialty and long-term goals;

-- two semesters of inorganic Chemistry with a lab (CHEM 1A and CHEM 1B);
+- successful completion of two semesters of inorganic Chemistry with a lab (CHEM 1A and CHEM 1B);

-- two semesters of Physics with a lab (PHYS 11A and PHYS 11B or PHYS 5A and PHYS 5B); and
+- successful completion of two semesters of Physics with a lab (PHYS 11A and PHYS 11B or PHYS 5A and PHYS 5B); and

 Applications are accepted as long as space for new students exists.
-A decision regarding admission will be mailed to the applicant upon receipt of all items listed above.
+A decision regarding admission will be mailed to the applicant upon review of all application materials.